jaipandya/wedding/README.md

 # Wedding

-What could a ruby gem be better suited for?
+What could be a weddding without a gem?

+A fun experiment to invite my geeky friends via this ruby gem.

 ## Installation